 I created this video talking you through my process of this DIY Ikea bench seating project, and highlighted a few key points to make this DIY project successful.
 You can click on the video below to watch it.

-If you want to watch more videos like this, consider subscribe to my Youtube channel.
+If you want to watch more videos like this, be sure to subscribe to my Youtube channel.